5 DAYS FROM $2,199

 Our explorations then take us to an ancient granite quarry, where you’ll see the famed Unfinished Obelisk, whose construction was ordered by Queen Hatshepsut about 3,500 years ago.
 Marks from workers' tools are still clearly visible, as well as lines marking where they were working.
 Abandoned after cracks appeared, the massive granite pylon would have stood 137 feet high.
 Had it been completed, it would have been by far the largest of Egypt’s obelisks.

 After lunch on board ship, we’ll start our relaxing return cruise past Kom Ombo and towards Edfu.
-Cultural Discovery: This evening, we’ll don traditional galabiyas (also known as Jellabiyas) for a fun costume party on board.
+Cultural Discovery: This evening, we’ll don traditional galabiyas (also known as Jellabiyas) for a fun party on board.
 Dressed like an Egyptian, you’ll be ready to dance like an Egyptian, and a vibrant Oriental show with lively music will set the mood for a festive night like no other.

 Visit the Temple of Horus at Edfu and sail back to Luxor